Solar Dominates U.S. Energy Landscape: FERC Data Reveals Half of 2023’s Generating Capacity Additions

 “If the growth trends of 2023 continue, installed utility-scale solar capacity should exceed that of nuclear power within the next few months,” the spokesperson added.
 “Solar capacity is also expected to surpass individual capacities of both wind and coal within the next three years.”

-It's important to note that FERC's data only accounts for utility-scale facilities, omitting the capacity of distributed renewables such as photovoltaic systems.
+It's important to note that FERC's data only accounts for utility-scale facilities, omitting the capacity of distributed renewables such as rooftop solar systems.

 Add a comment